CSBSJU/CSCI-130/files/labs/Lab03/Lab-I.md

    When done, save and close file `StraightforwardProgram_Part1.rap`.
    \END{Warning}

-1. Launch VS Express 2013 to create a Visual Basic program called `StraightforwardProgram_Part2` inside the folder `StraightforwardProgram` inside of your lab folder.
-For directions creating a Visual Basic program in VS Express 2013, consult the document **VSExpress2013.pdf**.
+1. Launch VS Express 2013 and open the project `StraightforwardProgram_Part2` which can be found inside of the folder `StraightforwardProgram` inside of your lab folder.

-   Your created project will contain a single empty Form object by default.
+   Your project will contain a single empty Form object by default.
 In the Form properties window (if it is not completely visible, click on the Properties tab on the right side of the screen), change the Name property to **frmStraightforwardProgram** and Text property to **Straightforward Program**.
 (PS: the Name property of an object CANNOT contain spaces).

    Complete the program `StraightforwardProgram_Part2` so that is the equivalent of your RAPTOR program, `StraightforwardProgram_Part1.rap`.
-It should look something like this:
+It should look something like the example below.

    ![](pic3.png)